Deportation of the Crimean Tatars: Genocide question and recognition

 A minority dispute defining the event as genocide.
 According to Alexander Statiev, the Soviet deportations resulted in a "genocidal death rate", but Stalin did not have the intent to exterminate these peoples.
-He considers such deportations merely an example of Soviet assimilation of "unwanted nations."
+He considers such deportations merely an example of Soviet assimilation of "unwanted nations".
 According to Amir Weiner, the Soviet regime sought to eradicate "only" their "territorial identity".
 Such views were criticized by Jon Chang as "gentrified racism" and historical revisionism.
 He noted that the deportations had been in fact based on ethnicity of victims.

 In popular culture

 In 2008, Lily Hyde, a British journalist living in Ukraine, published a novel titled Dreamland that revolves around a Crimean Tatar family return to their homeland in the 1990s.
 The story is told from the perspective of a 12-year-old girl who moves from Uzbekistan to a demolished village with her parents, brother, and grandfather.
 Her grandfather tells her stories about the heroes and victims among the Crimean Tatars.

 The 2013 Ukrainian Crimean Tatar-language film Haytarma portrays the experience of Crimean Tatar flying ace and Hero of the Soviet Union Amet-khan Sultan during the 1944 deportations.

-In 2015 Christina Paschyn released the documentary film A Struggle for Home: The Crimean Tatars in a Ukrainian–Qatari co-production.
+In 2015, Christina Paschyn released the documentary film A Struggle for Home: The Crimean Tatars in a Ukrainian–Qatari co-production.
 It depicts the history of the Crimean Tatars from 1783 up until 2014, with a special emphasis on the 1944 mass deportation.

-At the Eurovision Song Contest 2016 in Stockholm, Sweden, the Ukrainian Crimean Tatar singer Jamala performed the song "1944", which refers to the deportation of the Crimean Tatars in the eponymous year.
+Crimean Tatar singer Jamala entered the Eurovision Song Contest 2016 with her song "1944", which refers to the deportation of the Crimean Tatars in the eponymous year.
 Jamala, an ethnic Crimean Tatar born in exile in Kyrgyzstan, dedicated the song to her deported great-grandmother.
 She became the first Crimean Tatar to perform at Eurovision and also the first to perform with a song with lyrics in the Crimean Tatar language.
 She went on to win the contest, becoming the second Ukrainian artist to win the event.